Computing analytic Bayes factors from summary statistics in repeated-measures designs: Conclusion

 \section{Conclusion}

 In this paper, we developed an analytic Bayes factor for repeated-measures analysis of variance designs.
 This Bayes factor gives researchers the ability to obtain Bayes factors directly from a minimal set of summary statistics (namely, the $F$ score and the degrees of freedom).
 This formula improves upon the repeated-measures BIC Bayes factor formula of \citet{faulkenberry2020} in two ways.
 First, this new analytic formula provides the user with an {\it exact} Bayes factor instead of an approximation.
 Second, our method gives the user the ability to tune the prior used in the computation of the Bayes factor by specifying a hyperparameter $\alpha$, which controls the width of the prior distribution of effect sizes $\tau=\sigma^2_a/\sigma^2$.
 Our simulation study shows that our analytic Bayes factor performs well compared to the JZS Bayes factor of \citet{rouder2012} (especially when the prior parameter $\alpha$ is set to 0).
 Remarkably, our analytic Bayes factor outperforms the JZS Bayes factor when data are generated under $\h_0$.
 We note that the analytic Bayes factor did not perform quite as well as the JZS Bayes on data generated under $\h_1$, but we think this limitation is far outweighed by ease of use of our method.
 First, our analytic Bayes factor has the unique ability to be computed {\it directly} from summary statistics, with no need for raw data or the need to compute a multi-dimensional integral.

+We note that our simulation study indicates that model choice accuracy depends on the value of the prior parameter $\alpha$.
+Particularly, performance on datasets simulated under a null model $\h_0$ was better when we set $\alpha =-1/2$, whereas performance on datasets simulated under the alternative model $\h_1$ was better when $\alpha=0$.
+Thus, one recommendation for use of Proposition \ref{mainTheorem} in applied work would be to set $\alpha=-1/2$ when assessing evidence for a proposed null effect, and to set $\alpha=0$ when assessing evidence for a proposed non-null effect.
+Of course, an even better approach would be to use the entire consistency range of $\alpha$ and employ the ``bracketing'' procedure that we described in our examples above, thus providing a continuous range of Bayes factors rather than picking any one single end of that range.

-For this reason, we propose that our analytic Bayes factor will be an invaluable tool for anyone who wishes to assess the evidential value of their own data, as well as data from published studies where raw data is not readily available.
+In conclusion, we propose that our analytic Bayes factor will be an invaluable tool for anyone who wishes to assess the evidential value of their own data, as well as data from published studies where raw data is not readily available.